 The right training can make a penetration tester a more appealing candidate to a company or client, which can result in a better salary.
 While individuals interested in cybersecurity may pursue a bachelor’s degree in a field such as computer science, many employers prefer experience and qualifications over a degree.

 One method to jump-start a career in cybersecurity is attending a cybersecurity bootcamp.
 Bootcamps allow for accelerated training with cybersecurity experts to build real-world skills.
-In as few as 13 weeks, students can learn powerful cybersecurity tools such as Wireshark and Bash.
-Bootcamps also help students prepare for certification exams such as those for Security+ and AWS Cloud Practitioner.
+In as few as 12 weeks, students can learn powerful cybersecurity tools such as Wireshark and Bash.
+Bootcamps also help students prepare for certification exams.

 An entry-level IT position can give aspiring penetration testers hands-on experience working with networks.
 Similar roles in software development, programming, help desk assistance, coding, or other fields that involve collaboration with IT professionals can offer new skills and opportunities to network with peers.